Don Johnson (sports executive): Honours and legacy

 Johnson was named the CAHA executive of the year when he completed his second term as president in 1977, and was named a life member of the CAHA in May 1982.
 The Don Johnson Cup was established in 1982, to be awarded for the junior-B hockey championship of Atlantic Canada.
-At the end of inaugural competition for the cup, Johnson awarded his namesake trophy to his own son as the assistant captain of the Brother Rice Celtics from St. John's, Newfoundland.
+At the end of inaugural competition for the cup, Johnson awarded the trophy to his own son as the assistant captain of the St. John's Jr. Celtics.
+The trophy was renamed to the Don Johnson Memorial Cup in 2013.
+Hockey Canada credited Johnson for playing an important role in Canada's return to international competitions and improving Canada's international hockey reputation.